RajatJ-01/javascript-projects/form-validation/readme.txt

 License:
 This project is licensed under the MIT License.
 See the LICENSE file for more information.

-Contact:
-For any questions, feedback, or support requests, please contact [Your Name] at [Your Email Address].

 Disclaimer:
 This form validation project is provided as-is without any warranties.
 The developers are not responsible for any misuse or unauthorized use of the form validation techniques implemented herein.